EzekielUmanmah/music-maker/README.md

 - install dependencies on client and server
 - create .env in server and add PORT=4000 and CONNECTION_URL='YOUR_POSTGRESSQLDB_URL'
 - **npm start** client and server
+- initialize db by sending a POST request to 'http://localhost:4000/seed'
+- You can now create accounts and start playing and saving clips!